-NOTE: An optional brake system is available for your trailer, see an authorized Sea-Doo dealer.
+NOTE: An optional brake system is available for your trailer, see an authorized SEA-DOO sport boat dealer.

 Take the following precautions when trailering the craft:

 Tie the craft to both bow and stern (front/rear) eyelets so that it is firmly retained on the trailer.
 Use additional tie-downs if necessary.